 STOPPING VIOLENCE AGAINST COMMUNITIES OF COLOR

 Pramila has worked to reform the policing system in Seattle—serving on police accountability panels and helping lead the coalition that brought the US Department of Justice in to Seattle to investigate the Seattle Police Department for biased policing.
-She’ll continue to fight to demilitarize our police forces, provide strong oversight on use of force, train officers on de-escalation, and address the culture of racism that permeates too many of our institutions, including our police force.
+She is continuing to fight to demilitarize our police forces, provide strong oversight on use of force, train officers on de-escalation, and address the culture of racism that permeates too many of our institutions, including our police force.
 Pramila is a strong supporter of De-Escalate Washington's Initiative 940 to reform Washington's deadly force statute and invest in de-escalation training for our police.

 RESTORING VOTING RIGHTS